 Our approach

-We use a wide range of non-animal approaches to assess the safety of our products.
+We use a wide range of non-animal approaches to assess the safety of the ingredients used in our products.
 Since the 1980s, our scientists have been developing and using alternatives to animal tests, e.g. computer modelling and cell culture-based experiments.
-We regularly present and publish our work, and continually collaborate with others to share our knowledge and apply exciting new science to assure product safety.
+We regularly present and publish our work, and collaborate with others to share our knowledge and apply exciting new science to assure product safety.

 Our leading-edge approach has one clear purpose: to continue to develop, apply and let others know about the research we do to guarantee that our products are safe, without the need for animal testing.